miroslavvergov/VehicleRentalSystem/README.md

 Contributions are encouraged!
 Fork the repository, create a branch, make changes, and submit a pull request adhering to coding standards and including relevant tests.

-## License

-This project is licensed under the name of Miroslav Vergov